Author agreements (publication agreements): which aspects are relevant?

 Legal basis

-According to the German Copyright Act, authors are protected by copyright (cf. § 11 UrhG).
+Publishing agreements – also known as publishing contracts or publication contracts – have their basis in copyright law, as do the rights granted under such agreements.
+According to the German Copyright Act (hereinafter referred to as UrhG), authors are protected by copyright (cf. § 11 UrhG).
 Unlike industrial property rights, it is not necessary to apply for copyright because it automatically comes into force the moment a work is created.
 Copyright is non-transferable and expires 70 years after the author's death, though it may be transferred by inheritance (cf. § 64 UrhG; § 28 UrhG).
 The exclusive right of exploitation through publication and distribution of the work lies with the author (cf. § 15 UrhG).
 The author may grant exploitation rights to others, for example to a publisher or editor.
-A distinction is made between exclusive and non-exclusive exploitation rights.
-In the case of a non-exclusive exploitation right, the right holder (e.g. the publisher or editor) is entitled to use the work, concurrently with the author or any other entitled persons, in the manner permitted to him.
-In the case of an exclusive exploitation right, the right holder is entitled to use the work, to the exclusion of all other persons, in the manner permitted to him, and to grant non-exclusive exploitation rights.
+Such rights may be granted in the form of an exclusive or non-exclusive licence.
+In the case of a non-exclusive licence, the licensee (e.g. the publisher or editor) is entitled to use the work in the permitted manner concurrently with the author or any other entitled persons.
+In the case of an exclusive licence, the licensee is entitled to use the work in the permitted manner to the exclusion of all other persons and to grant further non-exclusive licences.
 This can result in a situation where the author may be excluded from using their own work.
-Exploitation rights may be limited in terms of their geographical scope, duration or content.
+The licence to exploit a work may be limited in terms of its geographical scope, duration or content (cf. § 31 UrhG)

-The granting of an exclusive exploitation right implies a far-reaching assignment of rights.
+The granting of an exclusive licence implies a far-reaching assignment of rights.
 Authors are therefore advised to bear in mind the following points:

-- As far as possible, you should only assign a non-exclusive exploitation right to the publisher in order to retain your right to exploit the work.
+- As far as possible, you should only grant the publisher a non-exclusive licence so as not to be deprived of your right to exploit your work.

-- You should endeavour to agree on an embargo period for self-archiving that is a short as possible.
+- You should endeavour to agree on the shortest possible embargo period before self-archiving is permitted.

-It is therefore important for authors to pay careful attention to the contents of an author agreement and actively request changes to the stipulated terms where necessary.
+It is therefore important for authors to pay careful attention to the contents of the publishing agreement and actively request changes to the stipulated terms where necessary.
 This can be effectively achieved by means of an addendum to the agreement.
-An addendum is a recommended means of adding a corresponding passage to the author agreement which prevents all rights from being transferred from the author to the publisher.
+An addendum is a recommended means of preventing all rights from being transferred from the author to the publisher.
+You will find some links to corresponding templates on the right-hand side of this page.
+Another option is to delete clauses in the agreement that attempt to define your rights too restrictively.

 When publications are published in an open access journal, they are generally protected by an open content license such as Creative Commons (also known as a CC licence).
 In this case the author retains the exploitation rights.
 Creative Commons licences govern the extent to which other people may exploit the work.